What is the purpose of... the Synchrotron and its structural techniques?

 How does a synchrotron work?
-What experiments can be carried out there?
-How do we get there?
-This talk will briefly introduce what a synchrotron is, and how synchrotron-based techniques can help us in our research activities.
+What experiments can be conducted there?
+How can we access it?
+This lecture will briefly present what a synchrotron is and how techniques based on synchrotron radiation can help us in our research activities.

-Synchrotron radiation has exceptional characteristics compared to laboratory sources:
+Synchrotron radiation has exceptional characteristics compared to that of sources available in laboratories:

 - Infrared to X-ray emission spectrum